JThh/Decision-Tree-Analysis/README.md

 # Decision-Tree-Analysis

+_Datasets and questions are credited to BT2101 (Business Analytics for Decision Making, Prof. Setiono, Ruby)_

 This notebook focuses on the decision tree mechanism and its variations through real-world data processing and comparisons.

-Dataset and questions are credited to BT2101 (Business Analytics for Decision Making, Prof. Setiono, Ruby)

-# Decision Tree Analysis

-Author: Han Jiatong

 ## Discussion Question 1: